lark-parser/lark/docs/features.md

  - Automatic line & column tracking (for both tokens and matched rules)
  - Automatic terminal collision resolution
   - Warns on regex collisions using the optional `interegular` library. ([read more](how_to_use.html#regex-collisions))
- - Grammar composition - Import terminals and rules from other grammars
+ - Grammar composition - Import terminals and rules from other grammars (see [example](https://github.com/lark-parser/lark/tree/master/examples/composition)).
  - Standard library of terminals (strings, numbers, names, etc.)
  - Unicode fully supported
  - Extensive test suite